Fallas fiesta in Valencia

 In a country famed the world over for its crazy and chaotic fiestas, the city of Valencia wins hands down when it comes to Burning Figures in Fallasomes and throwing the hottest street party of them all.

-For non military people, the annual Fallas fiesta is the closest they'll ever get to something resembling a war zone and dates back to the late 15th century.
-More than 350 bonfires turn the city into a giant inferno, the sound of explosions and firecrackers is enough to split your ear drums and every year casualties are hauled over the heads of the impenetrable crowds and delivered into the care of waiting Red Cross teams.
+For non-military people, the annual Fallas fiesta is the closest they’ll ever get to something resembling a war zone and dates back to the late 15th century.
+More than 350 bonfires turn the city into a giant inferno, the sound of explosions and firecrackers is enough to split your eardrums and every year casualties are hauled over the heads of the impenetrable crowds and delivered into the care of waiting for Red Cross teams.

 It’s exhilarating, alarming, horrendously noisy and one of the most unforgettable experiences that any foreigner is ever likely to come across in Spain.

 Origins of the Fallas festival

 The word fallas means ‘fires’ in the local Valenciano language and it refers to both the week-long fiesta as well as to the magnificent statues which are burnt to a cinder all over the city on the night of March 19th.
 This and the figures are known as Ninots in Fallas make it one of the weirdest and most wonderful Spanish fiestas which.

 The fallas fiesta coincides with the feast of St Joseph, the patron saint of carpenters and its origins are believed to believed to be pagan in which fire invariably figured very prominently.
 Some theorists suggest that during the St Joseph celebration, local carpenters would burn the wooden poles on which they had hung their lanterns during the long winter nights.
 The festival merged with ancient pagan celebrations heralded the arrival of spring and revellers would use the fires to dispose of debris gathered during the winter months.

 A rivalry between the local carpenters’ workshops may explain how the tradition of burning effigies in these spring fires first came about.